A Beginner’s Guide to Screenwriting Tools

 Understanding this distinction will save you time, money, and frustration.

-Formatting software exists to do one thing well:
+Formatting software exists to do one thing really well: make your script look like a screenplay.

 Tools like Final Draft, Fade In, Celtx, or WriterDuet handle: